 verb “chase”

-chase; he chases; past chased, part. chased; ger. chasing
+infinitive chase; he chases; past tense chased; past part. chased; ger. chasing

 The police chased the thief down the street.